Sustainable Agriculture Institute

 - authorizes improvements to the processes and procedures supporting accreditation activities; and

-- oversees the review of satisfaction of Eligibility Criteria by institutions in the application, initial accreditation, and continuous improvement review phases of accreditation process and the determination of the scope of the institution’s accreditation review.
+- oversees the review of satisfaction of Eligibility Criteria by institutions in the application, initial accreditation, and continuous improvement review phases of the accreditation process and the determination of the scope of the institution’s accreditation review.

 The CAP consists of 10 members and is composed of the following individuals:

 - SAI Board of Directors Immediate Past Chair, who serves as Chair of CAP;

 - SAI Board of Directors Vice Chair-Chair Elect;

 - Chair and Vice-Chairs of the Initial Accreditation Committee;